sahmad98/pyMessageBus/README.md

 # pyMessageBus
 A python library for topic based messaging service.
+It is a REST based library build on top of Flask framework.